 At St Kenelm's CE Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding, and skills of all children as they progress through each Key Stage, stimulating them to learn.
 The curriculum incorporates the statutory requirements of the new National Curriculum 2014 and other experiences and opportunities which best meet the learning and development needs of the pupils in our school.
 We use 'The Learning Challenge Curriculum' as a basis for planning to ensure coverage and progression of skills throughout the school, then individual year groups plan the curriculum for their pupils accordingly.
 The aim of our curriculum is for pupils to have the requisite skills to achieve success in many different areas and become independent and motivated learners in readiness for their next stage of education.
+Alongside our main curriculum policy, each subject leader has a clear intent and vision for their subject.

 We provide suitable learning challenges that respond to diverse needs.
 This encompasses a variety of exciting experiences both in and outside of the classroom.
 We follow a theme-based approach to learning, in the belief that children learn best when logical connections are made between different aspects of their work.
 Creativity is encouraged through our curriculum.
 Teaching and Learning is matched to pupils preferred learning styles, is differentiated to match ability and makes the most of our developing provision in ICT to support this.
 To help children progress in their learning and understand what they need to do to improve, they have individual targets set in Literacy and Numeracy which are shared with parents and carers.
 Parents are also kept informed about their child's learning via newsletter or topic web sent out at the start of each topic by individual teachers.